booch/resume/resume.md

    * Implemented method of automatically configuring cable modems for a large Internet Service Provider, with approximately 20,000 cable modem customers per site.
-   * Led and managed a small team to develop GNU/Linux training manuals.
-   * Very active member of local Ruby and GNU/Linux communities.
+   * Consistently active member of local developer communities.
    * Co-host of This Agile Life podcast.